ankushs92/vertx-vs-spring-reactor/README.md

 # Winner

-Vert.x is a clear winner here, with almost 9x more requests than Spring Reactor.
+Vert.x is a clear winner here, with almost 9x more throughput than Spring Reactor.